 Valley de Viñales and Pinar del Rio

 Boisterous Havana recedes into the bucolic countryside as we drive west in classic style, into one of Cuba’s most stunning landscapes: Valley de Viñales.
 Surrounded by the pine-clad hills of the Sierra de los Órganos, Valley de Viñales is a fantastical sprawl of lush green grass and limestone mogotes that rise precipitously from the hallowed ground.
 A maze of caves curve through the mountains and defined paths are a rare luxury in Cuba’s create-your-own-adventure playground.
 We explore the hidden sights of the valley flecked with tobacco farms before we head to a nearby organic farm for lunch.
 Meet with the people who tend the land, learn about organic agriculture in Cuba and sample their fresh, carefully cultivated produce.
 We spend more time in the afternoon exploring the valley's beauty.
-Later in the day we head to the nearby provincial capitol of Pinar del Rio and check into our classic hotel with Spanish Colonial architecture or another option.
+Later in the day we head to the nearby provincial capital of Pinar del Rio and check into our classic hotel with Spanish Colonial architecture or another option.
 We dine at one of the city's fine Paladars.

 Pinar del Rio Town; Finca del Pinar Robaina, Return to Havana